 (a) a notice setting out the particulars of the approval; or

-(b) a notice stating that the treatment has been approved and that particulars of the approval may be obtained from the head office of the department and the department’s website.
+(b) a notice stating that the treatment has been approved and that particulars of the approval may be obtained from the head office of the department and the department’s electronic site.

 (3) In relation to a category 1 declared pest or a category 2 declared pest, a person referred to in section 30(2) or (3) must take such of the control measures specified in subregulation (1) as are reasonable and necessary to destroy, prevent or eradicate the declared pest.